 I’ll go through two strategies to help define your value metric depending on your company size.
 For the best results, I’d recommend using both approaches in unison.

 By now, you should have at least a couple of hypotheses about your value metric:

 Pull out a piece of paper and jot down everything you think could be a value metric.
 Once you have the list, run it through the value metric scratchpad.

 Value Metric Scratchpad

 How did your value metrics stack up?
 Did you find a value metric that works?
-If not, stop reading this and continue to brainstorm new value metrics until you have one that passes these three conditions.
+If not, stop reading this and continue brainstorming new value metrics until you have one that passes these three conditions.
 I can wait.

-Everything from this point on focuses on how to help your users experience this value metric in your product as quickly and often as possible.
-It can be tempting to call it quits once you’ve found a value metric that you think will work, but, given the importance of the metric, I encourage you to vet your metric with a data-driven approach.
+From this point, the entire focus is on helping your users experience this value metric from your product as quickly and often as possible.
+Calling it quits can be tempting once you’ve found a value metric that you think will work, but given the importance of the metric, I encourage you to vet your metric with a data-driven approach.

 Step 2: Data-Driven Approach